Vision-Paudel/LibraryDBMS/README.md

 Users can add books, view and edit book information and remove books from the library.

 Has useful interface.
-Details are saved permanently in main.library file in same folder as Jar file.
+Details are sorted and saved permanently in main.library file in same folder as Jar file.

 Users can export to .txt file or .csv file (2 different csv formats available)